lampros2003/machinelearningrepo/README.md

 # Machine Learning Repository

-The repo contains reports written as part of the machine learning course of University of Patras during academic year 2024-2025
+The repo contains reports  and projects created as part of the machine learning course of University of Patras during academic year 2024-2025